-Bureau members are supervised and taught by practicing attorneys: Stephanie Goldenhersh, Nicole Summers, Eloise Lawrence, Samir Hanna, Patricio Rossi, Pattie Whiting, and Managing Attorney/Faculty Director Esme Caramello.
+Bureau members are supervised and taught by practicing attorneys: Amy Anthony, Jacob Chin, Stephanie Goldenhersh, Eloise Lawrence, Patricio Rossi, Elizabeth Tuttle Newman, Pattie Whiting, and Managing Attorney/Faculty Director Esme Caramello.
 Acting as attorneys of record, educators, and mentors, the Clinical Instructors advise Bureau members on their cases and attend court appearances and other case-related meetings with their student-attorneys.
 Susana Arteta, the Bureau’s Administrative Director, is an exceptionally valued administrative resource.
 We are also fortunate to have the assistance of Melissa Minaya, our Program Administrator, and a team of dedicated undergraduate interns.

 Susana Arteta, Administrative Director